hyunwooim/Java_Roblox_Midi_to_key_stroke/README.md

-I Made this code to play Roblox piano on Mac
+I wrote this code to play a MIDI piano in Roblox on a Mac.

-install java ide (intellij, eclipse ..) install java 1.8 jdk copy and paste this code connect midi piano run this code
+1. install java ide (intellij, eclipse ..)<br>
+2. install java 1.8 jdk<br>
+3. copy and paste this code<br>
+4. connect midi piano<br>
+5. run this code